Updated January 9, 2017

 Disneyland Stroller Rentals

-Disneyland provides single stroller rentals with competitive pricing compared to off-site options.
+Disneyland provides single stroller rentals with competitive pricing.
 You can rent your stroller for entry into Disneyland and California Adventure at the store located to the right of the DLR entrance, near the Kennel.

 A few notes:

 - These strollers may not be removed from the Disneyland Resort.
 Meaning, you have to turn it in upon heading back to your hotel.

 - Disneyland does NOT rent double strollers.